 Imam Siraj Wahhaj is the current Imam of Masjid Al-Taqwa in Brooklyn, New York.
 He received his training from Ummul Quran University in Mecca and has become a world-renowned speaker on Islam.
 Imam Wahhaj has been on the ISNA Majlis Ash-Shura since 1987 and has also previously served as ISNA Vice-President.
 He has been a member of ISNA's Planning Committee and served as a member of the Board of Advisors for North American Islamic Trust (NAIT) from 1989 to 1993.
-He is also a member of the Board of Advisors for the American Muslim Council (AMC).
+He is the Amir of the Muslim Alliance of North America (MANA).
 Imam Siraj has appeared on several national television talk shows and interviews; especially about his anti-drug campaigns in his native Bedford-Stuyvesant.
 He received high praises from the media and NYPD for initiating his anti-drug patrols in Brooklyn in 1988.
 Among other achievements, Imam Wahhaj was the first person to give an Islamic invocation to the United States Congress in 1991.